CompilerIDE/FeatherCrawl/README_EN.md

   <br>
 </p>

-FeatherCrawl is a C++ network request library built on WinHTTP.
+FeatherCrawl is a C++ network request library.
 It enables web scraping in C++ with a single header file.

 This project is under active development.
 Contributions and feedback are welcome.